EMIR & LEI Information

 FAQ

-All participants in the financial market are subject to the reporting obligation.
-This means that all independent legal entities in the financial market require a LEI.
-This also includes foundations.
+All participants in the financial market who are subject to the reporting obligation must obtain a Legal Entity Identifier (LEI).
+This includes all independent legal entities, such as corporations, partnerships, and foundations.

-Private individuals and legally dependent parts of companies do not require a LEI.
+Private individuals and legally dependent branches or divisions of companies are not required to obtain a LEI.

-• Individual and joint accounts as they are not subject to reporting requirements
+• Individual and joint accounts (not subject to reporting under EMIR)

 • Advisor master accounts